epw/consensus/Consensus Book.md

 - Gain a new Tech-Adept move
 - Pick a playbook move from another playbook
 - Get an Advanced Tech-Adept Move
-- Get an Advanced Tech-Adept Move
+- Get an Advanced Tech-Adept Move\newpage

 ## The Voiced